tarunsinghdev/docs-event-easy/docs/profile.md

   When user clicks on `Add Photo` button in **Photos Tab**, `<PhotoWidgetComponent />` renders and user needs to go through 3 steps. <br />
   Uploading photos involves three steps:

   - **Step 1 Add Photo :** A `<PhotoWidgetDropzone /`> renders.
 We use [react-dropzone](https://react-dropzone.js.org/).
 As the name suggest we drag and drop or simply select our photo from our local system.
-On selecting it then saves our selected file in a located state name `file`.
+On selecting it then saves our selected file in a located state named `file`.
   - **Step 2 Resize :** A `<PhotoWidgetCropper />` renders.
 We use [react-cropper](https://github.com/react-cropper/react-cropper).
 We crop the image and save the cropped image in our local state named `image`.
   - **Step 3 Preview & Upload :** We are shown the preview of the selected image and we have two options to **upload** or **cancel** the process.<br/>